 Via Giuseppe Verdi, 15 // +39 0461 260094

 While local flavors can be amazing, sometimes Austrian food can get very heavy and a little too adventurous.
-If you want local food, but were really looking for the Italian experience, then go grab a meal form Pizzeria da Albert.
+If you want local food, but we’re really looking for the Italian experience, then go grab a meal from Pizzeria da Albert.

 Via del Suffragio, 20 // +39 0461 096502